-2.9 Children with Special Educational Needs or Disabilities (SEND)
+2.8 Children with Special Educational Needs or Disabilities (SEND)

 School staff and Governors recognise that children with special educational needs or disabilities may be especially vulnerable to abuse and expect staff to take extra care to interpret correctly apparent signs of abuse or neglect.
 Indications of abuse will be reported as for other pupils.
 We are committed to providing a school environment in which pupils with SEND feel confident and able to discuss their concerns.
 Whenever possible, pupils will be given the chance to express themselves to a member of staff with appropriate communication skills.
 The DSL (or Deputy) will work with the school's Special Educational Needs Coordinator (SENCO) to identify pupils with particular communication needs.
-Parents can seek information, advice and support from The Special Educational Needs and Disabilities Information and Support Services (SENDIASS).